 The Company has adopted a dealing code for the Directors and all employees, which is appropriate for a company whose stock is admitted to trading on AIM.
 The Company takes all reasonable steps to ensure compliance by the Directors and employees with the terms of that dealing code.

-The Board is committed to regular and effective communication with shareholders and will provide annual and interim statutory financial reports, investor and analyst presentations, regular trading and business updates to the London Stock Exchange.
+The Board is committed to regular, open and effective communication with shareholders to ensure that the Company’s strategy and performance are clearly understood.
+The Company provides annual and interim statutory financial reports, investor and analyst presentations, regular trading and business updates to the London Stock Exchange.
 At the Annual General Meeting all shareholders will have the opportunity to meet and ask questions of the Board of Directors.
-The next Annual General Meeting is scheduled for 22nd May 2019.
+The next Annual General Meeting is scheduled for 8 July 2020.